mcc5635/Week0--Hello-World/README.md

    followed by "Git"

 5. At this point you will be prompted to enter the url for your repository for this problem on github.
-   It will look something like this "https://github.com/PM520-Spring-2020/hello-world-username".
+   It will look something like this "https://github.com/PM520-Spring2021/Week0--Hello-World-username".

-   At this point you will be prompted to enter your github usernamer and password.
+   At this point you will be prompted to enter your github username and password.

 6. You should now have a copy of the repository on your local machine, in the form of an Rproject.